When Julie Eaton moved from Los Angeles to a small town in Kentucky, she was tasked to shop around for a new car insurance policy.

 Previous insurance claims.
 Any auto insurance claims of your past could affect your premium.
 This rings especially true if you were at fault.

 Previous insurance.
 Insurance companies prefer those who have continuous insurance.
 A lapse in coverage will drive up your premiums.

 What you use your car for.
 If you use your car for business, you’ll need more coverage.
 And if you’re a rideshare driving, you probably need a separate rideshare policy.

-Auto insurance buying tips
+Car insurance buying tips

 Your rate varies widely depending on a host of factors.
 Here are some tips on making sure you’re getting coverage that fits your needs and situation: